Appendix A — Statistics refresher

 Consistency is an essential but rather weak requirement for any reasonable estimator.
 Of all consistent estimators we typically select the estimators that are most efficient (i.e. with fasted decrease in MSE) and that therefore have smallest variance and/or MSE for given finite \(n\).

-Consistency implies we recover the true model in the limit of infinite data if the model class contains the true data generating model.
-If the model class does not contain the true model then strict consistency cannot be achieved but we still wish to get as close as possible to the true model when choosing model parameters.
+Consistency implies that the true model is recovered in the limit of infinite data, assuming that the model class contains the true data generating model.
+If the model class does not contain the true model then strict consistency cannot be achieved.
+However, we still aim to select a model that is as close as possible (i.e. approximates as best as possible) the true model.

 Suppose we observe data \(D=\{x_1, \ldots, x_n\}\) with each \(x_i \sim F\) sampled independently and identically.
 The empirical cumulative distribution function \(\hat{F}_n(x)\) based on data \(D\) is then given by \[ \hat{F}_n(x) = \frac{1}{n} \sum_{i=1}^n 1_{x_i \leq x} \]